made-in-mim/writeups/README.md

-Write ups | Made In MIM
+Writeups | Made In MIM
 ========

 Made In MIM is an academic CTF team created at the faculty of Mathematics,